iWolf22/Symphony_Strips_Program/README.md

 ![Picture of Symphony Strip](https://drive.google.com/uc?id=1t2ima4QRyWqTI9sqy8OusykV_PHXWseO)

-^ The above is a picture of the Symphony Strip prototype ^
+^ Above is a picture of the Symphony Strip prototype ^

 ---